Swifterhtmler/Swifterhtmler/README.md

  👋 Hi, I’m @Swifterhtmler aka Riku Kuisma.
 I am self taught developer and tech enthusiast,
     specializing in web and mobile deveploment.

- 👀 I’m interested in developing simple to use and functional websites and ios apps.
+ 👀 I’m interested in developing simple to use and functional websites and ios apps, that provide unique solutions to people using them.

  🌱 I’m currently learning python and MongoDb.